 With the widespread use of modern agricultural research and technology, plant growth regulators have received considerable appreciation in controlling crop growth and development, improving environmental resilience, increasing yield per acre, and improving quality.
 Agriculture makes extensive use of plant growth regulators, which can be profitable for end users.
 However, because PGRs have been connected to cancer, neurogenic disease, chronic kidney disease, immune and haematological system dysfunction, digestive and endocrine abnormalities, a through insight into the adverse effects and toxicities is the need of the hour.

-ADVERSE EFFECTS OF PLANT GROWTH REGULATORS ON VARIOUS ORGANS
+ADVERSE EFFECTS OF PLANT GROWTH REGULATORS ON VARIOUS ORGANS IN MAMMALS

 The effect of various PGR’s on mammals were studies both in experimental animals and in vitro techniques, which revealed carcinogenicity, hepatotoxicity, reproductive toxicity, endocrine disruption among many.
 The most common cause for all the toxicities is the generation of free radicals and oxidative stress.
 Hence, there should be mechanism for monitoring the residue levels as well as continued research on probable toxic outcomes and mitigation strategies.